Oral Appliance Therapy – Topeka, KS

 Many patients who are currently using a CPAP machine to treat their sleep apnea may be interested in trying out oral appliance therapy as an alternative.
 Dr. Michel recommends that you speak with your general physician or sleep doctor about this possibility first.
 Oral appliance therapy is not a viable option for all types and severities of sleep disorder, unfortunately.
 However, if you get the green light, our team will be happy to partner with your doctor and provide you with a comprehensively personalized device.

-Oral appliances that are specifically designed for sleep apnea typically cannot be paid for with dental insurance.
+Oral appliances that are specifically designed for sleep apnea or snoring typically cannot be paid for with dental insurance.
 Because sleep apnea is a medical condition, your medical insurance most likely offers at least partial coverage instead.
 This can be a little confusing for patients who are used to working through their dental insurance – and we understand!
 Thankfully, our team is very talented when it comes to navigating medical insurance claims and helping you take advantage of your deserved benefits.
 We want to help make your new, custom oral appliance as affordable as possible!
 Contact us today if you have any questions or concerns.